hushmirror/docs/mining/solo-mining.md

 1. Next we start the hush daemon (hushd) at the command line with special options to enable a stratum server.

 	```
-	./src/hushd -stratum -debug=stratum -stratumallowip=192.168.0.0/16 &> hush-stratum.log
+	./src/hushd -stratum -stratumallowip=192.168.0.0/16 &> hush-stratum.log
 	```

 	Substitute your hushd path and your local network appropriately in the above command.
+If you are renting hashrate and do not know the IP addresses that will connect, you can allow any IP address to connect with `-stratumallowip=0.0.0.0/0`

 1. Check that the stratum is started by seeing that it is listening on the correct port (default 19031).